HaykTarkhanyan/DSGD-Enhanced/README.md

 Repo was previously here -> https://github.com/HaykTarkhanyan/CDSGD,
 Moved on May 1, 2024

-Repo in a mess, sorry for that. :-) Feel free to ask questions (i. e. by opening an issue) if you have any
+Repo is a mess, sorry for that. :-) Feel free to ask questions (i. e. by opening an issue) if you have any